duttaoindril/splash-screen/README.md

 `spinner-sub=5` - Pixels of distance inward the spinner will be from the logo,  can be made negative to have spinner outside the logo.

----
 ## Setting up Dependencies
----

 ###EITHER:
 [Download](https://github.com/PolymerElements/polymer-starter-kit/releases/download/v1.3.0/polymer-starter-kit-1.3.0.zip) the [Polymer Starter Kit](https://github.com/PolymerElements/polymer-starter-kit) and follow it's intstructions to set up a starter Polymer Website, and follow the instructions above to try the element out in the polymer starter kit.

 ###OR:
-Create a Polymer website that has the following dependencies in it's `bower_components` dependencies.
+Create a Polymer website that has the following dependencies in the `bower_components` folder of dependencies.
 Acquire these from the [Google Element Catalog](https://elements.polymer-project.org/).

 `"bower_components/polymer/polymer.html"`